xak2000/nomad/website/source/guides/operations/monitoring-and-alerting/prometheus-metrics.html.md

 ```
 Notice we have added a few important sections to this job file:

-  - We added another template stanza that defines an [alerting rule][alertingrules]
+  - We added another template block that defines an [alerting rule][alertingrules]
     for our web server.
 Namely, Prometheus will send out an alert if it detects
     the `webserver` service has disappeared.